“Games recently are too simple. You should die if you make one slight mistake.”

 - Some levels can be really short if you’re just going for the end goal.

 - Not much variety between the look of levels in the game.
-A lot of very industrial.
+A lot of them look very industrial.

 - Boss fights can be a little quick and easy.